From pilots, for pilots

 Our Academy accompanies you on your way to your pilot's licence and beyond in your everyday life as a pilot

-The Pilot-Hub Compass provides overview
+The Pilot Hub provides an overview

 Map-based and filterable search for aerodromes, aviation physicians, language & flight examiners, your checklist for flight preparation and much more!